ropensource/Docs/en-us/Development/[English]-Crowdfunding-contract.md

 Call contract command description:

-- `crowdFunding` Is the contract object we built earlier
+- `crowdFunding` is the contract object we built earlier
 - `methods` Fixed syntax specifying that methods in the contract will be obtained
-- `safeWithdrawal` Is a method in our Crowdfunding contract to recover funds
+- `safeWithdrawal` is a method in our Crowdfunding contract to recover funds
-- `from` Caller's contract address
+- `from` caller's contract address
-- `on` Listen for contract processing result events, and output error logs for failures
+- `on`listen for contract processing result events, and output error logs for failures